aerkiaga/aerkiaga.github.io/README.md

 # aerkiaga

-Aritz Erkiaga: programmer at heart, medical student by choice.
-Absolutely not a Web developer though...
+**Aritz Erkiaga**: _programmer at heart, medical student by choice.
+Absolutely not a Web developer though..._

 Please make yourself at home; I only have [this draft GSoC application](aerkiaga.github.io/docs/gsoc2022.pdf) to offer.

 I enjoy using [Avogadro](two.avogadro.cc).
-So much in fact, that I did spend a few days contributing to the project.
+In fact, I did spend a few days contributing to the project.
 Now, I've come to realize that this year, Google will allow _everyone_ to participate in Summer of Code...
 Including me (presumably)!
 What an opportunity to spend way more days working on this!

 I fully placed my bet on Open Chemistry, I have no interest in any other organization; so, right after learning they had been accepted again this year,